SWIFTSIM/SOAP/documentation/joss_paper/paper.md

 types give users the freedom to select the most appropriate definition for their scientific use case e.g. the type of observational data they are comparing with.

-# Overview of features
+# Overview of Features

-- SOAP can currently calculate over 250 halo and galaxy properties.
+- `SOAP` can currently calculate over 250 halo and galaxy properties.
 Users can easily add new properties to tailor the tool to their specific scientific needs.
-When combined with the four different halo definitions, this makes SOAP exceptionally versatile.
+When combined with the four different halo definitions, this makes `SOAP` exceptionally versatile.
-- SOAP is compatible with both dark matter-only (DMO) and full hydrodynamic simulations.
+- `SOAP` is compatible with both dark matter-only (DMO) and full hydrodynamic simulations.
 For DMO runs, any properties which are irrelevant (e.g. gas mass) are automatically excluded, requiring no changes to the parameter file.
-- SOAP makes it easy to enable or disable specific halo definitions and properties using the SOAP parameter file.
+- `SOAP` makes it easy to enable or disable specific halo definitions and properties using the `SOAP` parameter file.
 This is possible because all properties are lazily defined within the code and are only computed if required.
-Additionally, if certain objects require further analysis, SOAP can be run on a subset of subhalos.
+Additionally, if certain objects require further analysis, `SOAP` can be run on a subset of subhalos.
 - Properties can be assigned filters so that they are only calculated for objects that meet certain criteria (e.g. only calculate the halo concentration if a subhalo has a minimum number of bound particles of a particular type).
-This improves the runtime of SOAP and also reduces the data volume of the final output catalogues.
+This improves the runtime of `SOAP` and also reduces the data volume of the final output catalogues.
-- SOAP was originally written to run on Swift simulation snapshots [@swift], utilising their metadata for unit handling and spatial sorting to enable efficient loading of the data.
+- `SOAP` was originally written to run on Swift simulation snapshots [@swift], utilising their metadata for unit handling and spatial sorting to enable efficient loading of the data.
 However, it  has also been used to create halo catalogues from the EAGLE simulation [@eagle] snapshots (which use a modified GADGET format [@gadget]).
 Supporting additional snapshot formats requires a conversion script to be written.